yogarajalakshmi-s/private-spotify-playlist/README.md

   - Stored the spotify client ID, client secret, Redirect URI in environment variables.

 **2. Get the songs from Billboard**
-  - Scraped html data using BeautifulSoup from Billboard for the input date
+  - Scraped html data using BeautifulSoup from Billboard for the date given as input.

 **3. Search through Spotify to get the song URI**
-  - Created Spotipy object with the required credentials.
+  - Created Spotify object with the required credentials.
   - Searched the songs through the URI, skipped if the song doesn't exist and stored them all.

 **4. Creating playlist**